companieshouse/node-session-handler/README.md

 The session class is a wrapper around the raw session `data: ISession` (as retrieved from accounts after signing in).

 To keep the `ISession` type consistent, we added an extra field called `extra_data` (`SessionKey.ExtraData`) to store any data that apps might need in the session making session itself extensible.
-Although we recommend making use of that extension point, such practice is not enforced in any way.

 The class provides these methods: